-- the net proceeds of this offering and the sale of the private placement securities not held in the trust account, which will be approximately \$1,025,000 in working capital after the payment of approximately \$1,000,000 in expenses relating to this offering; - any interest earned from the trust account, net of taxes payable (provided that this interest shall only be used to pay our franchise and income tax obligations); and - any loans or additional investments from our sponsor. members of our management team or any of their affiliates or other third parties, although they are under no obligation to loan funds or invest in us, and provided that any such loans will not have any claim on the proceeds held in the trust account.
+- the net proceeds of this offering and the sale of the private placement securities not held in the trust account, which will be approximately \$1,025,000 in working capital after the payment of approximately \$1,000,000 in expenses relating to this offering; - any interest earned from the trust account, net of taxes payable (provided that this interest shall only be used to pay our franchise and income tax obligations); and - any loans or additional investments from our founders, members of our management team or any of their affiliates or other third parties, although they are under no obligation to loan funds or invest in us, and provided that any such loans will not have any claim on the proceeds held in the trust account.
 If we complete our initial business combination, we expect to repay such loaned amounts out of the proceeds of the trust account released to us.
 Otherwise, such loans would be repaid only out of funds held outside the trust account.
 Up to \$1,500,000 of all loans made to us may be convertible at the time of the business combination and at the option of the lender at a price of \$10.00 per unit into units consisting of one share of Class A common stock and one-half of one warrant to purchase one share of Class A common stock at a price of \$11.50 per share.
 The units would be identical to the private placement units issued to our founders.
-PA 2 Co-Investment and Craig-Hallum, and their respective affiliates, will not provide any such working capital loans or receive any such units into which such loans are convertible.